-- You want it to say what your website is about (for example, if your website is just for showcasing your art, then something simple like ‘yourname+art'.com would be fine.
-A popular option for many artists is just ‘yourname’.com.
-I have two websites, one being danscottfineart.com, which is just a personal showcase of my art and drawpaintacademy.com which is for education purposes.
-Notice how each domain name clearly indicates what the purpose of the website is.
+- You want it to say what your website is about (for example, if your website is just for showcasing your art, then something simple like ‘yourname+art’.com would be fine.
+A popular option for many artists is ‘yourname’.com.
+I have two websites, one being danscottfineart.com, which is just a personal showcase of my art, and drawpaintacademy.com which is for education purposes.
+Notice how each domain name clearly indicates the website’s purpose.

 Bluehost allows you to register your domain name as part of their package.

 Step 2 – Set Up Hosting

 All you need to get started is the ‘Basic Package’ which starts at just $3.95 per month.

 For setting up a new website, here is what you will need to do step by step:

 - Go to Bluehost and click the “Get Started Now” button.